 It’s completely possible to be warm all day in any weather on the mountain.
 If you’re getting cold, you're dressing wrong.
 Here's a few simple tricks to stay comfortable:

 - Never wear cotton, not even underwear, especially if you are skiing in a wet climate.
+Cotton traps sweat and moisture, and can lead to a cold, clammy feeling all day.

 - Layer up.
 Start with a base layer which should be synthetic material or wool, next an insulating layer like a fleece sweater, then a waterproof/windproof layer.
 And don’t forget to cover your neck!